bonimba87/CompChemML/GNN/README.md

 ## Project Goal

-The aim is to get hands-on experience with graph representation of molecules, their featurizations, GNN layers, message passing using both node and edge features, and `pytorch-geometric`.
+The aim is to get hands-on experience with graph representation of molecules, their featurizations, GNN layers, message passing using both node and edge features, and `PyG`.

 The aim is to predict toxic molecular activity using data from the [Tox21 dataset](https://tripod.nih.gov/tox21/challenge/) and predict log Solubility of molecules using [ESOL] dataset (tasks we already addressed using foundational ML tools) using Graph Neural Networks, leveragin the inherent graph-like organization of the input.